JOSEALM3IDA/express-login-system/README.md

 # Express Login System
-Simple login system made in Express.js as part of a class assignment.
+Simple login system made in Express.js and Typescript as part of a class assignment.